lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Max-Age, Uri-Host, and Uri-Port fields

 SCHC compresses these three fields in the same way.
 When the value of these options is known, SCHC can elide these fields.
 If the option uses well-known values, SCHC can use a "match-mapping" MO.
-Otherwise, SCHC will use "value-sent" MO, and the Compression Residue will send the values of these options.
+Otherwise, SCHC will use "value-sent" MO, and the Compression Residue will send these options' values.

 ## CoAP option Uri-Path and Uri-Query fields